Overcoming Top Comms Challenges in 2020

 Host: 2020 has been a whirlwind of a year, putting comms pros to the test.
 So we surveyed IC pros to learn what they are struggling with and what strategies have been successful.
 On this episode of ICTV, Ann Melinger, CEO of Brilliant Ink, and Marissa Green, Director of Engagement, Diversity, and Inclusion at Jazz Pharmaceuticals, tackle the top challenges facing internal comms pros in 2020.

 Ann: What’s interesting about so many people saying ‘somewhat’ is that I think a lot of people are realizing that what they defined as a crisis communication plan is not sufficient in a situation like this.
-No one could have anticipated this situation happening, at least it shows that we should have employees as a core component of a crisis plan because very often they’re focused on media and leadership statements and things like that.
-But focusing on keeping employees connected and productive and informed is something that hopefully will come out as a positive from this.
+No one could have anticipated this situation happening.
+At least, it shows that we should have employees as a core component of a crisis plan because very often they’re focused on media and leadership statements and things like that.
+But focusing on keeping employees connected, productive, and informed is something that hopefully will come out as a positive from this.

 Ann: Even though the question says pandemic, this survey went out sort of in the midst of a lot of other things happening in the world and so that it is possible that when people were answering this, they maybe answering in terms of how leadership’s interest in communicating right now around things like racial equity.